metaphori/template-latex-thesis/README.md

 3. Try to devise a **plan**, e.g.,
     * in terms of **mandatory goals** and **optional goals**

+### Executing thesis work

+The suggestion is to carry out an iterative, incremental, agile approach.
+In each cycle (approx. 1 or 2 weeks):

+1. Work on your project/research (an increment)
+2. Report your increment and discuss it / next steps with your supervisor -- then back to (1)
+    - See next section

 ### On writing a thesis

 Typical steps